-- Within 2 weeks after the Perineoplasty/Perinealplasty, tissues are beginning to produce and form new blood capillaries and the surgical wound are expected to start healing.
+- Within the first 2 weeks after the Perineoplasty/Perinealplasty, tissues are beginning to produce and form new blood capillaries and the surgical wound are expected to start healing.
 You may start your daily activities gradually.

 - After 4 weeks of the Perineoplasty/Perinealplasty, you may do your usual activities.
 Relaxing exercises and lifting light weights are permitted.
 However, you should refrain from running, soaking in the bathtub, swimming, heavy lifting, cycling, other heavy activities, and sexual intercourse for 6-8 weeks after the surgery.